FAQs on business regulations after the transition period

 After the transition period the UK will have left the EU Single Market, this will mean businesses will no longer have access to the frictionless trade in goods or services that the UK held as an EU member state.

-After the transition period businesses supplying both goods and services will need to consider the regulatory and legal implications relevant to their activities and operations.
+Supplying both goods and services will need to consider the regulatory and legal implications relevant to their activities and operations.
 While the UK-EU Trade and Cooperation Agreement (TCA) has reduced the potential barriers there are still significant non-tariff barriers that will need to be navigated.

 Will there be changes to how services are provided between the UK and EU/EEA after the UK leaves the EU?